Nils1024/IPLocatorAPI/README.md

 7. Move the .jar file from build/libs/ to your server
 8. Make sure Java is installed
 9. Run the jar

+## AI declaration
+I used AI to get started on how to get information on ip-addresses.
+I also used the JetBrains auto completion but at some point these suggestions were horrible.
+On this project I also used Codex with a local run Qwen3.6 35b model but he made so many unnecessary changes that I ended up cleaning his mess up longer than I probably needed to code this by myself.